itayhaike/cypago/README.md

 5. Provide access credentials and port-forward commands
 6. Optionally reset GitLab password

+**⚠️ Important Note**: The automated password reset during deployment may fail if GitLab is not fully initialized.
+This is normal ARM64 behavior - GitLab takes 10-15 minutes to become completely ready.
+If the password reset fails during `deploy.sh`, wait a few minutes and run `./reset-gitlab-password.sh <password>` manually once GitLab is stable.

 ### Option 2: Manual Step-by-Step Deployment

 ### 1. Deploy Infrastructure